 Wipe up any spills on unglazed porcelain as quickly as possible.
 These tiles may need to be gently scrubbed with a soft bristle brush.

-You can also seal unglazed porcelain yourself with a polyurethane or acrylic sealing liquid.
+You can also seal unglazed porcelain yourself with polyurethane or acrylic sealing liquid.
 Home hardware stores carry a variety of sealants that can even give your tiles different looks.

 These sealers don’t last forever.
 They need to be reapplied periodically, based on the manufacturer’s directions and your personal level of wear and tear.
 Some last for up to five years, while others need to be reapplied after six months.